charlieperson/CV/README.md

 #### Lead Developer at English Tutors Live
 ###### Lisbon, Portugal &emsp; February 2016 - Present
 - Our mission is to give anyone who wants to learn a language, their own personal teacher.
-- Major contributor in design sprint process, where we came up with the best way to set a foundation that could be scaled and built on by others without modification.
+- Decided that single table inheritance was not as scalable as separating out the two user models (student and teacher), which established a flexible foundation, allowing the implementation of future features to be carried out without modification.
 - Built platform architecture that enables students to find a teacher that suits them, and enhance learning by allowing teachers to give students notes and homework upon completion of each class.

 #### Growth Hacker at Person & Partners Automotive Advertising